 The same cannot be said for the body.

+I can’t believe I am in eating tarantulas in Cambodia.
 I put the whole abdomen into my mouth in one go.
 It kind of looks like a caramel lolly and you wouldn’t bite that in half so I apply the same logic.
 It turns out to not be a logical decision because now I have an entire spider body in my mouth and they are apparently not the easiest things to eat.
 It takes like digested insects – not like chicken, as the waiter had promised.
 It’s not disgusting but neither is it a particularly enjoyable sensation.
 The more I chew it, the more it turns into a hardened little ball.
 It’s the reverse of that caramel lolly I had imagined.